llm-d-incubation/inferno-autoscaler/docs/ocp-deployment.md

 *Note*: the `MONITORING_NAMESPACE` environment variable may need to change depending on your OCP setup.

-#### Deploying the Inferno-Autoscaler
+#### Deploying the Workload-Variant-Autoscaler

-Before running the Make target to deploy Inferno-Autoscaler, the `PROMETHEUS_BASE_URL` in the `config/manager/configmap.yaml` must be changed into a valid URL, to be able to connect to Thanos:
+Before running the Make target to deploy Workload-Variant-Autoscaler, the `PROMETHEUS_BASE_URL` in the `config/manager/configmap.yaml` must be changed into a valid URL, to be able to connect to Thanos:

 **Note**: the Prometheus/Thanos URL may change depending on your OCP setup.